KirstenLindseyBlok/DashboardsPlay/README.md

 you make a change to your app, it reloads automatically, without you having to restart the server.

 run the code like you normally would and you will get a webadress to open in your preferred browser.

+##styling.py

+lines 11 to 18 specify an external css file, a font family, that you want to load in your application.
+External files are added to the head tag of your application and loaded before the body of your application loads.
+You use the external_stylesheets argument for adding external CSS files or external_scripts for external JavaScript files like Google Analytics.

+line 19 set the title of your application.
+This is the text that appears in the title bar of your web browser, in Google search results, and in social media cards when you share your site.